hassanhabbak/enron_fraud_detection/README.md

 # Performance metrics

-Accuracy: 0.84533
+Accuracy: 0.83860
-Precision: 0.40868
+Precision: 0.38529
-Recall: 0.35800
+Recall: 0.35350
-F1: 0.38166
+F1: 0.36871
-F2: 0.36710
+F2: 0.35943

 Precision (also called positive predictive value) is the fraction of relevant instances among the retrieved instances, while recall (also known as sensitivity) is the fraction of relevant instances that have been retrieved over the total amount of relevant instances.
 Both precision and recall are therefore based on an understanding and measure of relevance.

+Precision is the ratio of person guessed as POI vs how many true POI actually are.
+Higher precision means less false positive.

+Recall is the ratio of person identified as POI vs how many total POI actually are.
+Higher recall score means less false negatives.

-We only have 17 POI vs 129 non-POI.
+We only have 18 POI vs 129 non-POI.
 Because of this, our data is very unbalanced toward non-POI.
 So relying solely on accuracy is very misleading.
 A model that only predicts that everyone is a non-POI will have 0.88 accuracy, but zero predictive power.
 In this case, precision and recall are much more accurate metrics for validating the model.